-- Some of the tracing information that is output by ε -TEX's \tracingassigns and \tracingrestores is not there. - Register management in LuaTeX uses the Aleph model, so the maximum value is 65535 and the implementation uses a flat array instead of the mixed flatGsparse model from ε -TeX. - savinghyphcodes is a no-op.
-See chapter 6 for details. - When kpathsea is used to find files, LuaTEX uses the ofm file format to search for font metrics.
-In turn, this means that LuaTEX looks at the OFMFONTS configuration variable (like OMEGA and ALEPH) instead of TFMFONTS (like TEX and PDFTEX).
-Likewise for virtual fonts (LuaTEX uses the variable OVFFONTS).
+- Some of the tracing information that is output by ε -TEX's \tracingassigns and \tracingrestores is not there. - Register management in LuaTEX uses the Aleph model, so the maximum value is 65535 and the implementation uses a flat array instead of the mixed flatGsparse model from ε -TFX. - savinghyphcodes is a no-op.
+See chapter 6 for details. - When kpathsea is used to find files, LuaTeX uses the ofm file format to search for font metrics.
+In turn, this means that LuaTeX looks at the OFMFONTS configuration variable (like OMEGA and ALEPH) instead of TFMFONTS (like TeX and PDFTeX).
+Likewise for virtual fonts (LuaTeX uses the variable OVFFONTS instead of VFFONTS).

-9.3 Changes from PDFT_FX 1.40
+9.3 Changes from PDFT_EX 1.40

 - The (experimental) support for snap nodes has been removed, because it is much more natural to build this functionality on top of node processing and attributes.
 The associated primitives that are now gone are: \pdfsnaprefpoint, \pdfsnapy, and \pdfsnapycomp. - The (experimental) support for specialized spacing around nodes has also been removed.
-The associated primitives that are now gone are: \pdfadjustinterwordglue, \pdfprependkern, and \pdfappendkern, as well as the five supporting primitives \knbscode, \stbscode, \shbscode, \knbscode, \shbscode, \knbscode, \shbscode, \shbscode, - A number of 'utility functions' is removed:
+The associated primitives that are now gone are: \pdfadjustinterwordglue, \pdfprependkern, and \pdfappendkern, as well as the five supporting primitives \knbscode, \stbscode, \shbscode, \knbscode, \shbscode, \shbscode, - A number of 'pdftex primitives' have been removed: